 Rabida Island / Puerto Egas / Black Turtle Cove – Santiago Island

 This morning, disembark on Rabida (Jervis), a small island considered the geographic center of Galapagos because its volcanic rocks are the most diversified in the archipelago.
-Follow the trail to a saltwater lagoon where greater flamingos migrate, keeping an eye out for marine iguanas, mockingbirds, yellow warblers and Darwin’s finches.
-Afterwards, do not miss the opportunity to snorkel with a colony of sea lions and rays.
-Guests on the Theory & Letty visit Puerto Egas on Santiago (James) Island and stroll along the shoreline looking for octopus, starfish and other sea life caught in the tide pools.
+Follow the trail to a saltwater lagoon where greater flamingos migrate, keeping an eye out for marine iguanas, mockingbirds, yellow warblers, and Darwin’s finches.
+Afterward, do not miss the opportunity to snorkel with a colony of sea lions and rays.
+Guests on the Theory & Letty visit Puerto Egas on Santiago (James) Island and stroll along the shoreline looking for octopus, starfish, and other sea life caught in the tide pools.
 At low tide, catch a glimpse of marine iguanas as they feed on exposed green algae.
-Watch for great blue herons, lava herons, American oystercatchers and yellow-crowned night herons.
+Watch for great blue herons, lava herons, American oystercatchers, and yellow-crowned night herons.
 The walk ends at the grottos, deep pools of clear water where we encounter fur sea lions once on the verge of extinction • Before returning to the yacht, there is a chance to snorkel from the beach.
 After lunch, take a seat on deck to view the dramatic landscape and dolphins that are often spotted here.
 Guests on the Origin have a Zodiac excursion at Caleta Tortuga Negra (Black Turtle Cove) through a series of coves and inlets surrounded by mangroves.
-View pairs of mating sea turtles (Sept to Feb), white-tipped reef sharks and golden cow-nosed rays.
+View pairs of mating sea turtles (Sept to Feb), white-tipped reef sharks, and golden cow-nosed rays.
 We return to the vessel for the Captain’s Farewell cocktail party and dinner as well as a special presentation by your guides.

 Puerto Ayora / Highlands / CCFL (Darwin Station) – Santa Cruz Island

 Disembark at Puerto Ayora, Santa Cruz Island, the social heart of the Galapagos, with a population of 24,000 humans.
 Travel by bus to the highlands, passing through all seven vegetation zones found in Galapagos.
 Visit Rancho El Manzanillo, a privately-owned hacienda where giant tortoises roam in their natural habitat.
 Stop at the lava tunnels, so large you can walk through them, and visit Los Gemelos, (The Twins), a pair of large craters.
 Return to the yacht for lunch on board • Guests on the Origin & Theory have lunch at the Royal Palm Hotel in the highlands.
 This afternoon, visit the Centro de Crianza Fausto Llerena (formerly Charles Darwin Research Station).
 Visit the tortoise corals and the breeding center with hatchlings and miniature tortoises that will be repatriated when grown.
 Visit a new exhibit honoring Lonesome George, a worldwide icon of conservation as the last surviving tortoise from Pinta Island that tragically died of natural causes.
-We stop at a local chocolate shop to learn how high quality Arriba cacao is produced in Ecuador.
+We stop at a local chocolate shop to learn how high-quality Arriba cacao is produced in Ecuador.
 Stroll through town to shop for souvenirs or stop at an internet café or museum to stimulate the local economy.
 Return to the yacht for dinner or, if you wish, remain ashore on your own at a local restaurant.
 Zodiac shuttles from the yachts to the main dock will be offered throughout the evening.

 Galapagos / Guayaquil / Quito - San Cristobal Island

-This morning we disembark and travel by bus to Cerro Tijeretas (Frigatebird Hill), where you find nesting colonies of both species of frigate birds (Great and Magnificent), as well lava lizards, medium ground finch and San Cristobal mockingbird.
+This morning we disembark and travel by bus to Cerro Tijeretas (Frigatebird Hill), where you find nesting colonies of both species of frigate birds (Great and Magnificent), as well lava lizards, medium ground finch, and San Cristobal mockingbird.
 Walk along the trail to Punta Carola for scenic views.
 Guests on the Letty visit Isla Lobos.
-Afterwards, we spend time in port before heading to the airport for your flight back to the mainland.
+Afterward, we spend time in port before heading to the airport for your flight back to the mainland.

 * This trip is operated in partnership with Ecoventura.
 There are more itinerary options available – please call for complete details.